 - 9.1 The Principal Supervisor is responsible for the overall direction and management of the research programme, its day-by-day supervision and for administrative matters relating to the student's registration.
 The Associate Supervisor will normally contribute their specific expertise to the development of the research programme and may assist as a supervisor of work in progress, in consultation with the Principal Supervisor. - 9.2 Student and supervisors must review the ethical implications of the proposed project and conform to the requirements of the University's Research Ethics Committee.
-Where appropriate, the Principal Supervisor will ensure approval is obtained from the University's Ethics Committee for specific aspects of the research programme.
+Where appropriate, the Principal Supervisor will ensure approval is obtained from the University's Ethics Committee for specific aspects of the research programme. - 9.3 The Principal Supervisor will ensure, where appropriate, that agreements with external organisations are honoured. - 9.4 The Principal Supervisor will liaise with the Director of Postgraduate Research with regard to arrangements for Annual Progress Review and examination of the thesis.

-- 9.3 The Principal Supervisor will ensure, where appropriate, that agreements with external organisations are honoured in accordance with any agreed schedule. - 9.4 For candidates of Doctor of Philosophy, the Principal Supervisor will liaise with the Director of Postgraduate Research about arrangements for Progression events and examination of the thesis. - 9.5 For candidates of all other Research Degrees not Doctor of Philosophy, the Principal Supervisor will liaise with the Director of Postgraduate Research about arrangements for the Annual Progress Reports.
-Annual progress Reports are required for each year of registration including writing up period. - 9.6 In the event of a Supervisor retiring, transferring to another institution or being absent from the University for an extended period the Faculty should make alternative supervisory arrangements so far as possible in advance in order to ensure continuity of supervision.
-If a Supervisor is unable to supervise for a period longer than three months it is the responsibility of the Director of Postgraduate Research to appoint a replacement Supervisor until the original Supervisor is able to resume their role.
-The replacement Supervisor will have responsibility for regulatory and administrative aspects of the candidate's registration. - 9.7 The supervisory team and the student are required to undertake a collaborative responsibility to ensure that the Regulations are adhered to and that the relevant progression milestones for the programme of study are met.
+- 9.5 The University Supervisors shall be responsible for submitting to the Faculty Postgraduate Research Sub-Committee, through the Director of Postgraduate Research, an annual report on the progress of the candidate.
+Reports are required for each year of registration including writing up period. - 9.6 In the event of a Supervisor retiring, transferring to another institution or being absent from the University for an extended period the Faculty should make alternative supervisory arrangements so far as possible in advance in order to ensure continuity of supervision.
+If a Supervisor is unable to supervise for a period longer than three months it is the responsibility of the Director of Postgraduate Research to appoint a replacement Supervisor until the original Supervisor is able to resume his/her role.
+The replacement Supervisor will have responsibility for regulatory and administrative aspects of the candidate's registration. - 9.7 The supervisory team and the student are required to undertake a collaborative responsibility to ensure that the Regulations are adhered to and that the relevant milestones for the programme of study are met.